wcfrobert/wthisj/README.md

 ### Run Analysis

-**`PunchingShearSection.solve(P, Mx, My, gamma_vx="auto", gamma_vy="auto", consider_Pe=True, auto_rotate=True, verbose=True)`** - Start analysis routine.
+**`PunchingShearSection.solve(Vz, Mx, My, gamma_vx="auto", gamma_vy="auto", consider_ecc=False, auto_rotate=True, verbose=True)`** - Start analysis routine.
 Returns a dataframe where each row is a fiber within the shear perimeter, and the columns are the intermediate calculation results.

-* P: float
+* Vz: float
   * Applied shear force in KIPS.
-Should be NEGATIVE unless you are checking uplift
+Should always be NEGATIVE unless you are checking uplift
 * Mx: float
   * Applied moment about the X-axis in KIP.IN.
 * My: float